deyshift/mylibrary-app/README.md

 # MyLibrary - A Personal Library Web Application

 MyLibrary is a personal library web application I built to refine my full-stack development skills with Python and React (TypeScript).
 It features a modern, intuitive UI that allows users to search for books, add them to their digital library, and track their reading progress.
 The app also includes additional features like a daily random quote and author bios, enhancing the reading experience.
 Data is sourced via external APIs and web scraping with BeautifulSoup from public resources like Wikiquote and Open Library.
-The frontend is built with React and Vite for fast performance and efficient development, while the backend, powered by SQLite, manages book collections and user interactions seamlessly.
+The frontend is built with React and Vite for fast performance and efficient development, while the backend, powered by SQLite and a RESTful API, manages book collections and user interactions seamlessly.

 ---